Julie-PM/Metta-Machina/logodesign.md

 > #### Step 1 - Create the Metta-Machina Logo
 > ##### In Power Point
 The Logo was firstly design using the software "power point".
 The software was used due to is friendly userness and the non-need for previous background/knowledge.
-It took me about 30min to design the logo.
+It took me about 30min to design the logo.<br>
-First, I choosed a picture of a screw and of a screw driver from internet.
+First, I choosed a picture of a screw and of a screw driver from internet.<br>
-Second, I copied pasted them in the powerpoint application and deleted the parts I didn't want.
+Second, I copied pasted them in the powerpoint application and deleted the parts I didn't want.<br>
-Third, I created a circular band to join the two tools.
+Third, I created a circular band to join the two tools.<br>
-Fourth, I added the "Metta-Machina" text (using the circular option).
+Fourth, I added the "Metta-Machina" text (using the circular option).<br>
-Last but not least I choosed to all colored them in black.
+Last but not least I choosed to all colored them in black.<br>
-The logo was saved as .jpg.
+The logo was saved as .jpg.<br>

 <img src="logo metta-machina.jpg" alt="Metta-Machina Logo">
 Here the logo of Metta-Machina - which can also be used to create a light projector<br>